DIY Embossed Washi Tape

-I am using transparent medium ink pad in this tutorial, but you can use other type of embossing medium including the colored pen, the same one I used to make the multi-color heart with transparent embossing powder.
+I am using transparent medium ink pad in this tutorial, but you can use another type of embossing medium including the colored pen, the same one I used to make the multi-color heart with transparent embossing powder.

-Brush is optional, it is for cleaning purpose only.
+The brush is optional, it is for cleaning purpose only.

 Press the rubber stamp on the smooth side of the tissue paper.
 Repeat the inking and stamping to cover the full length of the tissue paper if you can work fast enough before the medium dries out, otherwise, split the work into a few times.